You may find that the following imaginary groups and characters bear some relation to real ones.

 A Field Guide to Transmigrations

-The Powerful Psyche of Universal Mysticism
+The Psychic Powers of Universal Mysticism

 Born Helanna Byzante Gorsk, she was the daughter of a prosperous Ukranian undertaker who ran the first crematorium in Kiev.
 At the age of 19, she was married to Dr. Andrei Mikhailovich Blatavsky (or Blitevsky; HBB used both transliterations from the Cyrilic), a 68-year-old retired physician.